 POLITSOLID – The Ties that Bind: Experimental Analyses of Political Solidarities in Modern European Democracies

-POLITSOLID is a Consolidator Grant Project funded by the European Research Council that kicked off on 01 January 2021.
+POLITSOLID is a Consolidator Grant Project funded by the European Research Council that kicked off on 01 January 2021 and will extend to the end of 2026.

 This project is receiving funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 864818).